Smith–Morra Gambit

-The Smith–Morra is uncommon in grandmaster games, but is popular at club level.
-It does not have a definitive refutation.
+The Smith–Morra is popular at the club level and played occasionally by masters.

 History

 The Smith–Morra is named after Pierre Morra (1900–1969) from France, and Ken Smith (1930–1999) of the Dallas Chess Club.
 In Europe the name Morra Gambit is preferred; other names for it, including Tartakower Gambit and Matulovic Gambit, have disappeared.

 Around 1950, Morra published a booklet and several articles about the Smith–Morra.
 Smith wrote a total of nine books and forty-nine articles about the gambit.
-When Smith participated in an international tournament against several top grandmasters in San Antonio in 1972, he essayed the opening three times, against Donald Byrne, Larry Evans, and Henrique Mecking, but lost all three games.
+At the San Antonio 1972 chess tournament, Smith played it against Donald Byrne, Larry Evans, and Henrique Mecking, but lost all three games.

-Many players consider the opening amateurish.
-International Master Marc Esserman is one of its leading advocates today.
+International Master Marc Esserman, author of the 2012 book Mayhem in the Morra!, is one of the leading advocates of the opening.
+In the Chessable Masters tournament in April 2023, Hikaru Nakamura played it in two rapid games against Fabiano Caruana, winning one and losing the other.

-Continuations overview
+Themes for White

-Black has a wide choice of reasonable defences after 1.e4 c5 2.d4 cxd4 3.c3.
-White sometimes plays 2.Nf3 and 3.c3, which depending on Black's response may rule out certain lines.
-3.Qxd4 Nc6 4.Qe3 is the Sicilian Center Game, similar to the Center Game, 1.e4 e5 2.d4 exd4 3.Qxd4 Nc6 4.Qe3.
+In return for the sacrificed pawn, White acquires a number of benefits that can be used to create active plans: